mmirate/gatech_hvz_mechanized/README.md

 ## Bugs

-- Does not yet interact with you by acting as a client of *insert hip new mobile direct-messaging protocol here*.
+- ~~Does not yet interact with you by acting as a client of *insert hip new mobile direct-messaging protocol here*.~~ Experimental support for GroupMe's bot system is underway.
 - Does not use ncurses or similar to separate input from output.
 Workaround is to make a fifo, connect the reader end to `hvzchatclient.pl` and connect the writer end to `(echo $username; echo $pass; cat)` on another terminal.
 - Does not yet scrape the HvZ website to identify you and thereby filter-out your own messages from causing notifications.
-- Does not yet scrape the player list to announce faction membership changes.
+- ~~Does not yet scrape the player list to announce faction membership changes.~~
 - Does not yet scrape the announcements etc that used to be emailed before that system went out-of-commission.
 - Is not fully decomposed into a module and a main program.
 - Error handling is primitive.
 Most errors will print an error and halt the current poll or send; non-transient errors (e.g. network down) will spam stderr with semi-cryptic messages.